Nobody likes to feel sick but sometimes it still happens. Immune systems weakens and leaves us feeling under the weather.

 Before you run off to the doctor or reach for an over-the-counter remedy, take a look at the health and wellness benefits of these herbs and spices.

-Turmeric, or curcuma langa, is known as the “Queen of Herbs” because of its variety of benefits, including the ability to heal.
-Turmeric is full of antioxidant, antibacterial, antiviral, and nti-inflammatory properties.
+Turmeric, or curcuma langa, is known as the “Queen of Herbs” because of the variety of benefits, including the ability to heal.
+Turmeric is full of antioxidant, antibacterial, antiviral, and anti-inflammatory properties.

 Turmeric powder has been used as both an internal medicine taken by mouth as well as topical ointment.
 Turmeric is also full of healthy nutrients like protein, dietary fiber, Niacin, Vitamin C, Vitamin K and many more.

 Turmeric can be added to your daily supplement regiment as an overall immunity booster.
 Other ailments where Turmeric can be of help include arthritis pain, diabetes issues, blood pressure issues, and weight management.